Skip to product information

 Original publishing archive and collection of Dr. Samella Lewis

-Dr. Samella Lewis was the first publisher to reproduce Sharecropper as an offset lithograph poster, expanding access to this significant image while maintaining its integrity and meaning.
+Dr. Samella Lewis was the first publisher to reproduce Sharecropper in authorized offset lithograph poster form, expanding access to one of Elizabeth Catlett's most celebrated images while preserving its historical significance and artistic integrity.

 About the Artist